csalvaggio/ritcis/README.md

 The format of the training/test images and labels files, located in the `datasets` directory above, are identical to those used for the MNIST database files.
 Data readers designed for reading MNIST database files should work identically on the RITCIS database files.

-The database files located in `datasets` are named as
+The compressed database files located in `datasets` are named as

-    test-images-028-ubyte
+    test-images-028-ubyte.gz
-    test-labels-028-ubyte
+    test-labels-028-ubyte.gz
-    train-images-028-ubyte
+    train-images-028-ubyte.gz
-    train-labels-028-ubyte
+    train-labels-028-ubyte.gz

 where the `028` represents the square dimension of the images (28x28 pixels in this example).
+Be sure to decompress these database files prior to use on your system.

 ## Data Preparation